 - Moist, warm air is ducted outdoors.

-- The separate air streams move in different directions, blowing any debris away from the process air.
+- The separate air streams move in different directions, blowing any debris away from the processed air.

-- Dried process air is circulated back into the area.
+- Dried processed air is circulated back into the area.

-When quick and total drying is an issue, a desiccant dehumidifier could make all the difference.
-During construction or painting projects, desiccant dehumidifiers are often what gets the job completed on time.
+When quick and total drying is the desired outcome, a desiccant dehumidifier could make all the difference.
+During construction or painting projects, desiccant dehumidifiers are the puzzle piece that gets the job completed on time.
 Otherwise, the wrong weather could drastically push back your project or seriously affect the quality of work.